passziff/2011-edition/DEVLOG.md

 Flint forms the first tool tier before Stone.

+(But only Flint Pickaxes and Axes replace their wooden equivalents)

 ![Flint Pebbles on different surfaces](docs/images/flint-rocks-1.png)

 - Flint can be placed as small pebbles
 - Flint Pebbles generate naturally on the surface and around exposed underground sediment
 - Breaking a Flint Pebble returns one Flint
-- Flint Pickaxes and Axes replace their wooden equivalents
 - All Stone tools require smelted Stone instead of Cobblestone

 ##### Flint Pebbles

+(There are 3 different variants for visual diversity.)

 ![Flint Pebble variants](docs/images/flint-rocks-allvariants.png)